craftcms/rackspace/README.md

 This plugin provides an [Rackspace Cloud Files](https://www.rackspace.com/cloud/files) integration for [Craft CMS](https://craftcms.com/).

-**Note: Rackspace is no longer maintaining their PHP OpenCloud SDK, so you should probably find a different asset storage provider and not use this plugin.**
+**:warning: Rackspace is no longer maintaining their PHP OpenCloud SDK, so you should probably find a different asset storage provider and not use this plugin.**

 ## Requirements